11ty/11ty-website/docs/data-preprocessing.md

 tags:
   - docs-data
 ---
-# Data Preprocessing
+# Global Data File Preprocessing

-All data files will be pre-processed with the template engine specified under the `dataTemplateEngine` configuration option.
-Note that `package.json` data is available here under the `pkg` variable.
+All [global JSON data files](/docs/data-global/) (*not* template/directory data files) will be preprocessed with the template engine specified under the `dataTemplateEngine` configuration option.
+Note that `package.json` data is automatically available here under the `pkg` variable.

-For example, if your `dataTemplateEngine` is using the default, `liquid`, you can do this:
+For example, if your `dataTemplateEngine` is using the default `liquid` engine you can do this:

 {% raw %}
 ```